 The Doris Duke Papers covers the period 1798 to 2003, although the majority of the collection is concentrated in the 1930s to 1993.
 The collection is divided into 7 series limited to Doris Duke's personal relationships, dealings, and interests: Administrative Records, Personal Correspondence (RESTRICTED), Financial Records, Legal Records, Reports and Summaries, Subject Files, and Duke Business Office Safe.

 Collection is open for research, however there are restrictions on certain materials within the collection.
 See Series level descriptions for more information.

 Also, all of this collection is housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+The library may require up to 48 hours to retrieve these materials for research use.